jonnonz1/nz-statute-book/acts/public/2001/dairy-industry-restructuring-act-2001.md

 (3) Sections 94 to 96 are exceptions to the obligation to accept applications.
 (4) Sections 97 to 105 describe the right of shareholding farmers to cease or reduce the supply of milk to new co-op as shareholding farmers.
 (5) Sections 106 to 109 regulate the supply of milk to new co-op.
-(5A) Sections 109A to 109J provide for the disapplication of specified provisions in this subpart (being provisions that relate to the requirement for new co-op to issue and accept the surrender of co-operative shares) if there is in place a regime for trading co–operative shares on a registered market and there is established a fund (the new co-op fund) the securities of which are listed on a registered market.
+(5A) Sections 109A to 109J provide for the disapplication of specified provisions in this subpart (being provisions that relate to the requirement for new co-op to issue and accept the surrender of co-operative shares) if there is in place a regime for trading co-operative shares on a licensed market and there is established a fund (the new co-op fund) the securities of which are quoted on a licensed market.
 (5B) Sections 109K to 109M regulate the conduct of new co-op in relation to the trading of co-operative shares and the functioning of the new co-op fund.
 (6)
 (7) Sections 115 to 119 are regulatory powers concerning the supply of dairy goods or services, and the publication and supply of information.